Tag Archives: doug baker

 When someone wants to practice their English on you, let them.

 We met the girls in the photo above in Khiva, and since then I’ve been friends with two of them on Instagram.
-They’re Uzbek but live in Russia, and we met them because they wanted to practice their English on us.
+We met them because they wanted to practice their English on us.
 If you’re in a country where you don’t speak the language, and someone wants to have an actual conversation with you, let them—and keep your sentences simple.

 When you visit a market or shop, ask questions.